os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

 ---
-#### Mcause CSR register
+#### Mcause register

 When an exception occurs, mcause CSR will record a code indicating **the event type**.
-If the event is caused by an interrupt, the ``Interrupt`` bit is set. ``Exception Code`` field contains the code indicating last exception.
+If the event is caused by an interrupt, the ``Interrupt`` bit is set. ``Exception Code`` field contains the code indicating the type of last exception.

 ![w:1150](figs/rv-cause.png)

 ---
-#### M-Mode Clock Interrupt Timer
+#### M-Mode Timer Interrupt
 - Interrupts happen asynchronously
-   - Signals from external I/O devices external to the processor
+   - Signals from external I/O devices
 - Timer can generate interrupts in a stable and regular manner
-   - Prevent the application program from occupying the CPU for a long time, so that the OS Kernel can get the execution right...
+   - Prevent the application program from occupying the CPU for a long time, so that the OS Kernel can get time slice for execution...
    - **Software in high privilege mode** can control CPU
    - Software in high privilege mode can **authorize** softwares in low privilege mode to handle interrupts